Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 });
 ```

+## Creating the Models directory

-## Create a models folder and add a todos.js file and a todoSchema
+Create a models folder and add a todos.js file and a todoSchema

 `mkdir models`

-`cd models touch todos.js`
+`touch models/todos.js`

+In your `touch models/todos.js` add your dependencies, create your Schema, your models variable, and export it.

 ```
 //=============================